pace-neutrons/Horace/documentation/user_docs/docs/manual/Reshaping_etc.rst

   .. warning::

-     For a given dimensionality of ``sqw`` object, you must provide all ranges.
+     For a given dimensionality of ``sqw`` object, you must provide ranges for all the specified dimensions.

   e.g.